khandhedia/HF-Creation-Tool/src/main/resources/readme.txt

 11. To provide more flexibility, the tool can be placed at any physical location and the "Location of HF Tool:" can be passed as the system property in .bat file.
   -Dcurrent.path=The fully qualified path of the file in Unix Format (using / delimiter) or Windows Format (using \\ delimiter)
   If this system property is not specified, the current path is considered as the location of the physical location of the tool itself.

+12. To provide a possibility to create an easy deliverable hotfix, as per the NC environment directory structure, Single Zip concept is introduced.
+    This will ensure that hotfix zip will contain the artifacts prefixed by a common path for all the artifacts.

+    Example,

+    In NC, the hotifx for classes is deployed at <HOME>/applications/NetCracker.ear/APP-INF/classes/.
+    Hence, the single zip will pack all the artifacts prefixed with this path.
+    This will allow the hotfix deployment team to just copy the single hotfix zip at <HOME> location and unzip such that application folder from zip is merged with one present on server.

 ************************************* Example configuration ****************************************